 Connect with us

 Kinetic Light’s pages on Instagram & Facebook are active spaces for conversation and resource sharing.
-Connect with people all over the world who share an interest in innovative disability art.
-Some of our hashtags on all networks are #kineticlight, #disabilityartistry, and #rampjoy, and remember to tag us!
+Connect with people all over the world who share an interest in innovative disability art!

 Alice, Laurel, and Micheal sit side by side in their chairs, on gray marley and lit by stage lighting.
 They are wearing casual and rehearsal clothing and all three are grinning at someone in the audience.
 Photo: MANCC/Chris Cameron